-While CBT is used in the treatment of many mental health issues, as with any type of therapy, therapeutic benefits are maximized when people in therapy are fully committed to the process.
+CBT is used to treat many mental health issues.
+But as with any type of therapy, benefits are greatest when people commit fully to the process.

-Albert Ellis, PhD, first presented his rational approach to therapy at the 1957 American Psychological Association convention.
-Despite initially learning and practicing various forms of psychoanalytic treatment, Ellis grew dissatisfied with the lack of efficiency and effectiveness of classical analysis and psychoanalytic psychotherapy.
-While Ellis agreed with Freud that irrational forces may have significant effects on a person’s thoughts and behavior, he eventually came to believe that these forces were not due to unconscious conflicts in early childhood.
-According to Ellis, he had witnessed too many people in therapy who, despite having a great understanding of their childhood experiences and unconscious processes, continued to keep themselves in a troubled state.
-It is with this in mind that Ellis decided to directly challenge the belief system of people with seemingly irrational thoughts, and encouraged individuals in therapy to actively work against their irrational premises.
+Albert Ellis, PhD first presented his rational approach to therapy at the 1957 American Psychological Association convention.
+He had first learned and practiced various forms of psychoanalytic treatment.
+But Ellis grew dissatisfied with the lack of efficiency and effectiveness of classical analysis.
+Ellis agreed with Freud that irrational forces may have significant effects on thoughts and behavior.
+But he came to believe these forces were not due to unconscious conflicts in early childhood.
+Ellis had seen too many people in therapy who understood their childhood experiences and unconscious processes.
+But they remained in a troubled state.
+With this in mind, Ellis chose to challenge the belief system of people with seemingly irrational thoughts.
+He encouraged people in therapy to actively work against those beliefs.

 Around the same time, Aaron Beck was developing his own approach to therapy.
 Like Ellis, Beck was a student of the psychoanalytic approach.
-Evidence from his experimental work on dreams and ideational material, however, led Beck away from psychoanalysis to formulate a cognitive theory.
-Beck discovered that by training people in therapy to analyze and test their maladaptive cognitions, their attitudes and emotions would improve.
-Cognitive therapy garnered worldwide attention and sparked extensive research efforts.
-As the approach incorporates various behavioral elements, it is now widely known as cognitive behavioral therapy.
+But evidence from his work on dreams and ideational material led Beck away from psychoanalysis.
+He formulated a cognitive theory.
+Beck discovered he could train people in therapy to analyze and test their maladaptive cognitions.
+He learned that doing so could improve their attitudes and emotions.
+Cognitive therapy garnered worldwide attention.
+It sparked extensive research efforts.
+The approach incorporates various behavioral elements.
+Due to this, it is widely known as cognitive behavioral therapy.

-In addition to Ellis and Beck, it should be noted that several other people made telling contributions to the development and global recognition of CBT.
+In addition to Ellis and Beck, others contributed to the development and global recognition of CBT.
 Some of these contributors include Maxie Maultsby, Michael Mahoney, Donald Meichenbaum, David Burns, Marsha Linehan, and Arthur Freeman.

-A growing number of mental health professionals employ cognitive behavioral therapy as the primary orientation within their regular therapeutic sessions, and many other therapists incorporate CBT techniques into their practices along with other therapeutic approaches.
+A growing number of mental health professionals use cognitive behavioral therapy.
+This is often what makes up most of their regular sessions.
+Other therapists incorporate CBT techniques into their practices.
+They may use it alongside other approaches.

-For those therapists who want further training in cognitive behavioral therapy, a variety of training and certification programs exist.
-The National Association of Cognitive-Behavioral Therapists (NACBT), established in 1995 in Weirton, West Virginia, is one of the most well-known CBT organizations and provides four certifications for qualified cognitive behavioral therapists to earn including:
+A variety of training and certification programs exist for therapists who wish to further their training in CBT.
+The National Association of Cognitive-Behavioral Therapists (NACBT) is one of the most well-known CBT organizations.
+It provides four certifications for qualified cognitive behavioral therapists to earn including: